Things to do with your child with special educational needs and/or a disability

 Some attractions may give concessions or allow a carer in for free.
 You will need to ask each organisation prior to your visit to check for actual details.
 They like to see evidence of your child’s disability.
 This could be confirmation of your child’s disability living allowance, diagnosis or the council’s disability network card.

-We are currently developing our directory so that you will be able to search for things to do.
 If you know of any organisations who run sessions or activities for children with additional needs please ask them to create an account and sign up their organisation.

 You can also read the following articles containing information, advice and suggestions for activities to do in your local area:

 - Arts and crafts

 - Clubs and groups

 - Cooking and baking